My Instant Dandelion Latte is the answer when you’re traveling or on the go. It’s the quick and easy version of my incredible Dandelion Root Coffee.

-The health benefits of dandelion tea are numerous.
-Dandelion root is a fantastic liver cleanser.
+The health benefits of dandelion root, a fantastic liver cleanser, are numerous.
 When ground and roasted it makes a wonderful coffee replacement.
 I first introduced Dandelion Root Coffee as a substitute for traditional coffee here on my blog in early 2011, though this healing beverage has been part of my routine for far longer.

 Usually, I make my dandelion coffee from scratch.
 If you’re wondering how to make dandelion coffee, it’s easy.
 I purchase dandelion root online, roast it in the oven, and then grind it in a coffee grinder or vitamix and steep it with ground chicory root to make a wonderful coffee substitute.

-I have made double and triple batches of this recipe all at once (I steep the tea bags in a big mason jar); the recipe is scaled up easily.
+I have made double and triple batches of this recipe all at once.
+I simply steep the tea bags in a mason jar.
+The recipe is scaled up easily.
 If you are curious why I use 4-5 tea bags in this recipe it is because dandelion tea is just that, tea, and to get a nice strong coffee requires more product.

-We drank this with our friends Meegan and Rob on New Year’s Eve instead of alcohol as all of us had started cleanses well before that night.
+We drank this with friends on New Year’s Eve instead of alcohol as all of us had started cleanses well before that night.
 The four of us went straight for the detox and skipped the retox entirely!
 If you want to spike this Instant Dandelion Coffee, I imagine it would be incredible with a shot of Kahlua.

 For truly wonderful liver cleansing, try making this healing drink with my Dandelion Root Coffee in place of the tea bags.
 When the dandelion in that recipe is brought to a boil and then simmered, even more nutrients and healing properties are released from the dandelion root.
 If you’re looking for other healing beverages for winter, try my Paleo Chai Latte.
 As always, if you are going to take herbs or supplements consult with your physician or medical practitioner prior, especially during pregnancy and breast feeding.